 Still, Eleiko recommends using 30mm thick rubber mats to absorb the shock.
 In fact, this is a necessity if you wish to maintain your five-year warranty (another perk of buying Eleiko plates.)
 While our plates haven’t been bouncing long, so far they show no evidence of degradation other than a few scuff marks.

 If you want the best possible plates for weightlifting, go with Eleiko.
 They really are the gold-standard for weightlifting.
 It’s also worth mentioning that as a powerlifter, I find them pretty nice on a deadlift bar too.
 If you have any doubt, tune into the Olympics in 2020 and see what they use.
 If you start saving now, you might be able to afford your own set by then!

-Editor’s Note: You can get the Eleiko training bumper plates shown here directly from Eleiko only.
+Editor’s Note: You can get the latest model of Eleiko training bumper plates from Rogue Fitness.